 - 1. Motion, forces and torques involved in different machine members. - 2.
 Dynamic behaviour and principle of operation of flywheels and governors - 3.
 Awareness on speed fluctuations, rotor imbalance and machine vibration in mechanical systems.

-Course Outcomes (COs): At the end of the course, student would be able to
+Course outcomes: At the end of the course, the student will be able to: